newtribesmission/restrict-registration-for-wpmem/readme.txt

 For security, this plugin will stop any registration attempts from unapproved email address regardless of how the registration is attempted.
 However, the error messages and redirects aren't guaranteed to work with the WP naative registration.

 == Changelog ==

+= 2.0 =
+* Removed options.php in favor of placing options in the database
+* Added admin panel to manage options

 = 1.4.1 =
 * Added the [ntmrr_registration_error] shortcode for use on redirect landing page